ShijinA530/School-Management-App/README.md

 5. **Access the App**:
    - The frontend will run on `http://localhost:5173` and the backend on `http://localhost:5000`.

+   - You can login as an admin using: email - shijin@example.com &
+      password - 12345

 ## Technologies Used

 - **Frontend:** React.js (Using Vite), Redux, Chakra UI, Tailwind CSS